ucsb-cs48-w20/fmSynthesizer/README.md

 ## Installation

 ### Prerequisites
+ - MinGW (Windows Only)
  - CMAKE
  - Python 3
-DAW that supports VST3 or AU
+ - DAW that supports VST3 or AU

 ### Dependencies